 - Re-evaluations may be conducted in less than 90 days when the individual demonstrates the ability to move forward.

-For information on how to enter an extension reason, refer to the TA WORK REQUIREMENT SCREEN user guide.
+For information on how to enter an extension reason, refer to the TA Work Requirement: Hardship Extension User Guide.